alondmnt/joplin-plugin-jarvis/README.md

 <img src=img/jarvis-logo-circle.png width=70> [![DOI](https://zenodo.org/badge/568521268.svg)](https://zenodo.org/badge/latestdoi/568521268)

-Jarvis (Joplin Assistant Running a Very Intelligent System) is an AI note-taking assistant for [Joplin](https://joplinapp.org), powered by OpenAI's GPT-3.
+Jarvis (Joplin Assistant Running a Very Intelligent System) is an AI note-taking assistant for [Joplin](https://joplinapp.org), powered by OpenAI's LLM models (such as GPT-3, ChatGPT or GPT-4).
 You can chat with it, compile an automatic review of the scientific literature on any subject, ask it to [generate text](https://beta.openai.com/docs/guides/completion/introduction), or [edit existing text](https://beta.openai.com/docs/guides/completion/editing-text) based on free text instructions.
-You will need an OpenAI account for Jarvis to work (at the moment, new users get 18$ credit upon registering, which is equivalent to 900,000 tokens, or more than 600,000 generated words).
+You will need an OpenAI account for Jarvis to work (at the moment, new users get 18$ credit upon registering, which is equivalent to 900,000 GPT-3 tokens, or more than 600,000 generated words).

 <img src="img/jarvis-research.gif" width="450">